OleksiyRudenko/taxret-ngmd/structure.md

 Where to locate `index.html` for client?
 It was seen couple of times under `app/assets/`.

+Where to place developer's docs?
+All files in project root?
+Or have them scattered across the entire folders structure - where the documented features are?

 Even more interesting question: which path is preferred - `src/client/app` or `src/app/client`?
 We tried to reason the solution.